oisdk/site/drafts/scheduling-effects.markdown

 system, that the error case is handled correctly.

 Conspicuously absent from the usual toolbox for modeling partiality is a way to model *nontermination*.
-At first blush, it may seem strange to attempt to do so in Haskell.
+At first glance, it may seem strange to attempt to do so in Haskell.
 After all, if I have a function of type:

 ```haskell